Build a receiver

 Representing operations with spans

-You now have a ResourceSpan instance with their respective Resource properly filled with attributes to represent the Atm and BackendSystem entities, you are ready to represent the operations that each Resource execute as part of a trace within the ResourceSpan.
+You now have a ResourceSpan instance with the respective Resource properly filled with attributes to represent the Atm and BackendSystem entities.
+You are now ready to represent the operations that each Resource executes as part of a trace in the ResourceSpan.

-In the OTel world, in order for a system to generate telemetry, it needs to be instrumented either manually or automatically through an instrumentation library.
+In the OTel world, for a system to generate telemetry, it needs to be instrumented either manually or automatically via an instrumentation library.

-The instrumentation libraries are responsible to set the scope (also known as the instrumentation scope) in which the operations participating on a trace happened and then describe those operations as spans within the context of the trace.
+The instrumentation libraries are responsible for setting the scope (also known as the instrumentation scope), within which the operations participating in a trace occur, and describing these operations as spans in the context of the trace.

 pdata.ResourceSpans has a method named ScopeSpans() which returns an instance of a helper type called ptrace.ScopeSpansSlice.
-The ptrace.ScopeSpansSlice type has methods to help you handle the array of ptrace.ScopeSpans that will contain as many items as the number of ptrace.ScopeSpan representing the different instrumentation scopes and the spans it generated within the context of a trace.
+The ptrace.ScopeSpansSlice type has methods to help you handle the array of ptrace.ScopeSpans.
+The array will contain as many items as the number of ptrace.ScopeSpan representing the different instrumentation scopes and the spans it generated within the context of a trace.

 ptrace.ScopeSpansSlice has a method named AppendEmpty() that adds a new ptrace.ScopeSpans to the array and return its reference.